exomishra/kobe/code/readme.md

 ## The computational aspect

 This part may not be very user friendly.
-Consider contacting me!
+Consider contacting me or see my_notes!

 The computational part is sub-divided into three parts:
 1. kobe.py